 Sharks' Aaron Dell: Tending twine Saturday

-Dell will defend the net against the Blue Jackets in Columbus on Saturday, Kevin Kurz of The Athletic reports.
+Dell will defend the cage against the Stars at home Saturday, Curtis Pashelka of The San Jose Mercury News reports.

-Dell has seen his recent starts in pairs and will continue that trend with two in a row Thursday and then again Saturday.
-He performed well against the Penguins on Thursday, setting aside 36 of the 36 shots he faced to pick up his fifth victory of the season.
-The veteran backup gets some relief Saturday, taking on a Columbus club notching just 2.68 goals per game (29th in the league) on home ice.
+Dell is coming off a 30-save win over the Blue Jackets, which was clearly enough to convince coach Bob Boughner to give him another game between the pipes.
+The Alberta native is 3-1-1 in his last five contests with a 2.18 GAA.
+If the 30-year-old continues to outplay Martin Jones, he could be in line for the No. 1 gig.

 More News